murrah/glujs/README.md

 If you really just want the minified libraries, grab them here:

 [http://www.conarrative.com/download/glujs-1.2.0.zip](http://www.conarrative.com/download/glujs-1.2.0.zip)
+(Is a dead link but the minified libraries are now in the /lib/glujs folder)

 If you want the source and full examples, clone this project from github.